micro-garden/toggle-plugin/README.md

 # Toggle Options Plugin for Micro

-This plugin adds two commands to [micro](https://micro-editor.github.io/) for toggling boolean configuration options.
+**Toggle Options** is a plugin for the [micro](https://micro-editor.github.io/) text editor that adds two commands for toggling boolean configuration options.

 It is especially useful when bound to keyboard shortcuts, allowing quick enable/disable of features like `wordwrap`, `hlsearch`, or `linter`.